Vessel9817/onion-site-template/README.md

 ```

 This can be done before or after starting production mode,
-as it depends on all production containers except for tor.
+as they collectively depend on all production containers except tor.

 <!--
 ### Kafka